dimichgh/hystrix-dashboard/README.md

 ### Usage

-Expose it as part of your express app under /hystrix
+One can expose it as part of your express app under /hystrix

 ```js
 const express = require('express');